Easy to Wed (1946)

 Let’s talk for a moment about this film’s setting in Mexico City and the presence of Mr. Ramirez.
 There was a huge Latin American craze in Hollywood in the 1940s with stars like Xavier Cugat and Carmen Miranda, films set in Brazil, Mexico, Argentina, etc., and cartoon characters visiting our neighbors to the south.
 This “craze” reflected and influenced trends in music and fashion, but it wasn’t accidental.

 The Latin American infusion in Hollywood films was an extension of the Good Neighbor Policy and part of a coordinated propaganda campaign during WWII led by a government office called the Office of the Coordinator of Inter-American Affairs (OCIAA).
 This office worked with Hollywood to get “positive” depictions of Latin America into the movies.
-That could mean including Xavier Cugat, sending Jane Powell, Betty Grable or Esther Williams south in movies like Holiday in Mexico (1946), Down Argentine Way (1940), or Fiesta (1947) and Easy to Wed, respectively.
+That could mean including Xavier Cugat, sending Jane Powell, Betty Grable or Esther Williams south in movies like Nancy Goes to Rio (1950), Down Argentine Way (1940), or Romance on the High Seas (1948) and Easy to Wed, respectively.
 Often films include a musical number in Spanish or Portuguese, or star a “Latin Lover” like Ricardo Montalban or Cesar Romero.

 Besides Easy to Wed and Bathing Beauty, some of Esther Williams’ other films show the influence of the Good Neighbor/Latin craze; for instance, in Neptune’s Daughter, she’s paired with Montalban who plays a South American polo player, and in Fiesta (1947) she’s cast as Montalban’s twin sister in Mexico.